 This sirloin tip roast recipe is delicious and perfect thinly sliced and served with au jus!
 It is a lot easier than you think.
-With just seasoning and a little bit of time, this beef sirloin tip roast can come out deliciously juicy!
+With just seasoning and a little bit of time, this beef sirloin tip roast comes out deliciously juicy!

 Sirloin tip roast is perfect served as an entrée with mashed potatoes or roasted broccoli and a crisp salad.
 The leftovers make great sandwiches during the work week and are perfect in Beef Barley Soup.